snecsulescu/face_classification/README.md

 for Problem 1.
 However, when a new images is given to the model, it will still be classified as one of the people in the training set.
 To solve this pitfall, when the KNN model returns a class, I compute the similarity between the embedding of the new image, and the vectors in the training set.
-If the mean of the similarity is lower than a threshold (I set it as 0.9), than I consider that the new image belongs to the same class, if not it belongs to an unknown class.
+If the mean of the similarity is lower than a threshold (I set it as 0.9), then I consider that the new image belongs to the same class, if not, it belongs to an unknown class.

 The sequential model, computes the vectorial distance between a new image and all the images from the training set.
 The model verifies if each distance corresponds to two similar images or not.
-Then, I compute in which class the new image has more similar images, normalized by the class length, and returns that class.
+Then, I associate a class the new image, the class that has more similar images, normalized by the class length.
-Therefore, this approach always can return the 'unknown' label, which makes it a good solution for Problem 2.
-For Problem 1, when the model returns 'unknown', the system labels the same  new image using the KNN model.
+Therefore, this approach can return the 'unknown' label, which makes it a good solution for Problem 2.
+For Problem 1, when the model returns 'unknown', the system labels the same image using the KNN model.

 ### Results